Google Calendar Sync - How to Sync FROM Google Calendar to BigContacts

 In order to ensure that meeting invitations are sent out to all attendees and to ensure that your Google calendar properly synchronizes with your BigContacts calendar, you will need to add ALL of the guests to this meeting. (including yourself) Guests include both your team members as well as the contact that you are inviting to the meeting.

 Edit or Cancel an EXISTING meeting from your Google calendar

 Editing or Canceling an existing meeting from your Google calendar is as simple as it is in your BigContacts calendar.
 There's nothing special you need to do here.
 Simply make the update or cancel the meeting and within one - five seconds, this change will be reflected in your BigContacts calendar and any meeting updates will be sent to the meeting attendees.

 Why is Google Sync disconnecting every day or each time I sync?

 Google limits the amount of "calls" (i.e. syncing meetings) that can be processed at a given time.
-If you are attempting to sync meetings and are not having success the likely cause is the amount of meetings that currently exist on your BigContacts calendar, but most likely the amount of meeting you have in your Google account.
+If you are attempting to sync meetings and are not having success the likely cause is the number of meetings that currently exist on your BigContacts calendar, but most likely the amount of meeting you have in your Google account.

 If the number of meetings were reduced, the Google sync reconnected in BigContacts, and another sync runs, if the number of meetings is reduced enough, the issue should be resolved.
 In our testing, 50 or fewer meetings were successful.
 If more than about 50 meetings are trying to sync at a given time Google's limitation is designed to break the connection.